-and/or for the private advantage of any other person.
 1.2.11 Employees must not indulge in betting or gaming for profit on official Royal Borough premises.
 This will not include traditional pursuits such as National Lottery syndicates or sweepstakes for sporting events, providing there is no profit accrued by the organiser.
-1.2.12 , , , , , , , , , , , , , , , , , , , at a rate of interest and/or borrow money from a junior member of staff and/or attempt to borrow money from individuals or organisations with whom they have come into contact through their official duties.
-4.0.40 1.2.13 Employees must not indulge in private trading nor canvass for trade for any business and/or other venture on official Royal Borough premises 1011 unless specifically authorised by the Royal Borough.
+Employees must not lend money to another member of staff at a rate of interest and/or borrow money from a junior member of staff and/or attempt to borrow money from individuals or organisations with whom they have come into contact through their official duties.
+1.2.13 Employees must not indulge in private trading nor canvass for trade for any business and/or other venture on official Royal Borough premises unless specifically authorised by the Royal Borough.
 1.2.14 Employees must not inappropriately and without authority release any information concerned with the Royal Borough's affairs to the press and/or public, or by way of books or articles or to any organisation including one that is funded by the Royal Borough.
 Employees must adhere to the Royal Borough's code that covers this issue.
-1 2 15 Employees must not falsify, and/or destroy and/or otherwise alter any 1.2.15 document, timesheet, etc. to gain benefit and/or financial advantage for themselves and/or others.
+1.2.15 Employees must not falsify, and/or destroy and/or otherwise alter any document, timesheet, etc. to gain benefit and/or financial advantage for themselves and/or others.
 1.2.16 Unless specifically authorised by the Royal Borough, employees must not seek to obtain or accept loans of any kind (monies or articles) from clients or contractors with whom the employee comes into contact through work or users of Royal Borough services.
-1.2.17 acquiring Power of Attorney unless specifically authorised by the Royal Borough.
+1.2.17 Employees must not take control over clients' financial affairs such as acquiring Power of Attorney unless specifically authorised by the Royal Borough.

-Fait Codes and Protoco

-1.2.18 Employees who are under investigation by the Police in relation to an

-allegation that they have committed a criminal act, and/or who have

-accepted a caution and/or have been charged in a criminal case,

-must disclose this to the Royal Borough, via their line manager, at all
+1.2.18 Employees who are under investigation by the Police in relation to an allegation that they have committed a criminal act, and/or who have accepted a caution and/or have been charged in a criminal case, must disclose this to the Royal Borough, via their line manager, at all times without delay.

-times

-without delay.

-1.2.19 Employees must not engage in unauthorised employment

-during hours when contracted

-to work for the Royal Borough, nor engage in employment

-during off-duty hours that

-is detrimental either to the post holder's ability to carry out their

-duties or to the

-interests and/or reputation of the Royal Borough or which

-results in them working

-excessive hours and placing themselves and/or service users

-at risk.

-The employee must

-inform the Royal Borough of any other work that they do which,

-when added to their

-Royal Borough working hours would take their total working

-hours above 48 hours per

-4.0.00 week.

-1.2.20 Employees above spinal column point 28 must devote their whole-

-time service to the work of the Royal Borough.
-Such staff must not

-engage in any other business, and/or take up any other

-employment and/or

-1 2 21 appointment without the express written consent of their manager.

-1.2.21 Employees must observe confidentiality of personal information relating to others in compliance with the Data Protection legislation

-and the

-General Data Protection Regulations (GDPR).

-1.2.22 Employees must not misuse the Royal Borough's

-communications or information

-systems.
-(The Royal Borough monitors the use of its

-communications systems to detect

-misuse.
-Any unauthorised expenditure incurred will be

-deducted from the employee's

-pay.)

-1.2.23 , ,

-Royal

-Borough is liable (e.g. costs for consultants' services over and above
+1.2.19 Employees must not engage in unauthorised employment during hours when contracted to work for the Royal Borough, nor engage in employment during off-duty hours that is detrimental either to the past helder's chility to corry out their is detrimental either to the post holder's ability to carry out their duties or to the interests and/or reputation of the Royal Borough or which results in them working excessive hours and placing themselves and/or service users at risk.
+The employee must inform the Royal Borough of any other work that they do which, when added to their Royal Borough working hours would take their total working hours above 48 hours per week.
+1.2.20 Employees above spinal column point 28 must devote their whole- time service to the work of the Royal Borough.
+Such staff must not engage in any other business, and/or take up any other employment and/or appointment without the express written consent of their manager.
+1.2.21 relating to others in compliance with the Data Protection legislation and the General Data Protection Regulations (GDPR).
+1.2.22 communications or information systems.
+(The Royal Borough monitors the use of its communications systems to detect misuse.
+Any unauthorised expenditure incurred will be deducted from the employee's pay.)
+1.2.23 Employees must not incur any unauthorised expense for which the Royal Borough is liable (e.g. costs for consultants' services over and above